forrest79/phpgsql/docs/db.md

 This library automatically converts PostgreSQL types to the PHP types.
 Basic types are converted by `Forrest79\PhPgSql\Db\DataTypeParsers\Basic`.
 If some type is not able to be parsed, an exception is thrown.
 If you need to parse another type or if you want to change parsing behavior, you can extend this parser or write your own.

 **Important!** To determine PG types from the PG result is by default used function `pg_field_type()`.
 This function has one undocumented behavior.
 It's sending SQL query `select oid,typname from pg_type` (`https://github.com/php/php-src/blob/master/ext/pgsql/pgsql.c`) in every request to get proper type names.
 This `SELECT` is relatively fast and parsing works out of the box with this.
 But this `SELECT` can be slower for bigger databases and in common, there is no need to run it for all requests.
 We can cache this data and then use function `pg_field_type_oid()`.
-Cache is needed to be flushed only if database structure is changed.
+Cache is necessary to be flushed only if database structure is changed.
 You can use simple cache for this and this is the recommended way.
 One option is to prepare your own cache with `DataTypesCache` interface or use one already prepared.
 This saves cache to the PHP file (it's really fast especially with opcache).
 More about caching is in the chapter **How to use cache** later.

 ```php
 $rows = $connection->query('SELECT * FROM users ORDER BY id')->fetchAll();